 Grade 6 and above in all GCSE Science qualifications.
 Grade 6 and above in GCSE Mathematics.
 Grade 7 and above in GCSE Chemistry (for Triple Science students) or Grade 7 and above in average of GCSE Combined Science Chemistry papers.
 Grade 5 and above in GCSE English and three other GCSEs at grade 5 and above.

-Paper 1: Advanced Inorganic and Physical Chemistry (105 minutes) - 30% edexcel Grade 6 in GCSE English Language or English Literature.
-A Level ENGLISH LITERATURE AND LANGUAGE COURSEWORK/EXAM SPLIT: 80% Exam, NEA 20%
+Paper 1: Advanced Inorganic and Physical Chemistry (105 minutes) - 30%

 Paper 2: Advanced Organic and Physical Chemistry (105 minutes) - 30%

 Paper 3: General and Practical Principles in Chemistry (150 minutes) - 40%